The Best Water Storage Containers

 Because I live in the desert, I opted to buy UV Barrel Bags to protect the blue barrels from the heat.
 I bought the first set of Barrel Bags about ten years ago.

 I just recently replaced them.
 Keep in mind we have temperatures that get up to 117 degrees here in the summer.
-When I took the old covers off, the barrels literally looked like new.
+When I took the old covers off, the barrels literally looked like new ones.
 I was so happy to see no destruction from the sun.

 Occasionally we get freezing temperatures, so I never fill them totally full.
 I leave room for expansion if the water freezes in the winter.
 Here are the things you will need if you decide to get 55-gallon barrels: